FaqT0tum/FlashForge_A5M_raspberry/README.md

 # Buy me a coffee

-The ORBION project is OpenSource so if you have the pleasure of supporting my next works I will be grateful fot the coffee.
+This project is Free so if you have the pleasure of supporting my next works I will be grateful fot the coffee.
 [PayPal](https://www.paypal.me/MattiaRusso308?locale.x=it_IT)